1superchip/ty-decomp/README.md

 Decompilation of Ty the Tasmanian Tiger NTSC-U

 ## Building
-Dump of copy of the game
+Dump a copy of the game
  - Place main.dol in orig/
  - Place CodeWarrior 1.3.2 in tools/1.3.2/
  - Install DevkitPPC, Ninja and Python